Staff

 Phone Ext.
 135

-Michelle joined the Club staff in November 2023 after working in K-12 and University settings, in addition to both non-profit and for-profit organizations in the Oshkosh community for over 20 years.
-She earned a BA degree in Sociology (social work emphasis) from the University of Wisconsin-Stevens Point and an MS in Student Affairs Administration from Indiana State University.
-With a strong background in building relationships and strategic partnerships, she works as the Club’s link to the partners in the Hyde Family Community Center.
-Michelle is involved as a board member of the Oshkosh Youth Symphony, Inc. and the Power Team of the Women's Fund of the Oshkosh Area Community Foundation.
-She loves to bake, cook, travel and spend time with her collection of nieces and nephews.
+Michelle Rector joined the Boys & Girls Club of Oshkosh team in November 2023 as the Club's Director of Hyde Family Community Center.
+She brings over 20 years of experience working in K–12 and university settings, as well as in both nonprofit and for-profit organizations throughout the Oshkosh community.
+Michelle holds a Bachelor’s degree in Sociology with a social work emphasis from the University of Wisconsin–Stevens Point and a Master’s degree in Student Affairs Administration from Indiana State University.
+With a strong foundation in relationship-building and strategic collaboration, Michelle serves as the Club’s key liaison to partners within the Hyde Family Community Center.
+Deeply invested in youth and community engagement, Michelle is an active board member of the Oshkosh Youth Symphony, Inc. and a member of the Power Team for the Women’s Fund of the Oshkosh Area Community Foundation.
+Outside of work, Michelle enjoys baking, cooking, traveling and spending time with her beloved collection of nieces and nephews.

 What do you love most about your job?